A Brief History Of The 12 Inch Single And Its Impact On Pop Music

 The technical advantages of the 12‑inch are simple yet profound.
 A wider groove spacing means more physical space for the needle to track the modulation of the sound wave.
 This translates into:

 For a genre that thrived on the throb of the kick drum and the shimmer of strings, these qualities were nothing short of revolutionary.
-Audiophiles quickly recognized that a 12‑inch single sounded “bigger” in the room, a characteristic that made the format a favuorite not only on the dance floor but also on home hi‑fi systems.
+Audiophiles quickly recognised that a 12‑inch single sounded “bigger” in the room, a characteristic that made the format a favourite not only on the dance floor but also on home hi‑fi systems.

 Collection of Rare Vinyl Records